1000-Year-Old Chinese Couple Vanish Making Way For New Motorway

 With such a diverse cultural mix in mainland China, there were many different burial practices, for example, a wealthy family might have employed a priest to conduct the feast and to appropriate the drink and food offerings to the spirits.

 Archaeologist Yang Ningbo told China Today that the few grave goods suggests the occupants were “normal civilians,” who may have had access to some wealth.
-In an ironic way, Yang Ningbo's word choice is interesting, when he called “common” folk who were “not” in the noble or royal classes “normal,” suggesting the upper classes of China were the exact opposite, which would be “abnormal,” so he had best watch his back.
+In an ironic way, Yang Ningbo's word choice was interesting, when he called “common” folk who were “not” in the noble or royal classes “normal.”

 Northern Song Dynasty Innovations Caused Rapid Expansion